Safety and Precautions for Preventing Horse Barn Fires

 - Consider alternate bedding choices to straw that will slow the development of smoke and flames.

-- Set up “No Smoking” signs and a designated smoking area outside away from the barn (with sand buckets for cigarette butts).
+- Set up “No Smoking” signs and designate a smoking area outside away from the barn (with sand buckets for cigarette butts).

 - Put up a solid, non-flammable wall anywhere possible to compartmentalize the building and delay a fire.